 Medical Billing Expert Witness California

-Importantly, in personal injury cases where damages are being litigated and those damages include medical bills, many states have a “Collateral Source Rule” According to a recent Mondaq newsletter, California has no cap on either punitive or compensatory damages, and the collateral source rule applies.
-Medical billing expert witness California may need to work with counsel and understand various case law based on the facts in the case.
+Importantly, in personal injury cases where damages are being litigated and those damages include medical bills, many states have a “Collateral Source Rule.”
+According to a recent Mondaq newsletter, California has no cap on punitive or compensatory damages, and the collateral source rule applies.
+Medical billing expert witnesses in California may need to work with counsel and understand various case law based on the facts in the case.
 See Howell v.
 Hamilton Meats & Provisions, Inc., 257 P.3d 1130 (Cal.
 2011).
 Click here for a more detailed discussion of Howell v.
 Hamilton Meats and California rulings.

-Also, the timing of expenditures in relation to inpatient care may be important.
-Diagnosis codes including ICD-9 and ICD-10 CM as well as procedure codes, ICD-9 and ICD-10 PCS as well as outpatient procedures using the AMA standard Current Procedural Terminology (CPT®) HCPcS codes may be factors.
-Inpatient stays may require review of Diagnosis Related Groupings (DRGs) using the IPPS system (inpatient prospective payment system).
+Also, the timing of expenditures in relation to inpatient care may be necessary.
+Diagnosis codes, including ICD-9 and ICD-10 CM as well as procedure codes, ICD-9 and ICD-10 PCS, as well as outpatient procedures using the AMA standard Current Procedural Terminology (CPT®) HCPCS codes may be factors.
+Inpatient stays may require reviewing Diagnosis Related Groupings (DRGs) using the IPPS (inpatient prospective payment system).
 Outpatient Prospective Payment System (OPPS) or Ambulatory Procedure Codes (APCs) may apply in an Ambulatory Surgery Center (ASC).
-Additionally, payments via various payors whether private insurance, Medicare and Medicaid via the Centers for Medicare and Medicaid may be factors.
-Medical codes are determined by coders who rely on physician or physician assistant diagnosis and prescribed procedures.
-Additionally, diagnostic imaging, pharmaceuticals and durable medical equipment costs (DME) may be factors.
+Additionally, payments via various payors, whether private insurance, Medicare, and Medicaid via the Centers for Medicare and Medicaid, may be factors.
+Medical codes are determined by coders who rely on physician or physician assistant diagnoses and prescribed procedures.
+Additionally, diagnostic imaging, pharmaceuticals, and durable medical equipment costs (DME) may be factors.

 Related Posts to Medical Billing Expert Witness California